Chaurjahari Airport

 Rukum Chaurjahari Airport (IATA: RUK, ICAO: VNCJ) is a domestic airport located in Chaurjahari serving Western Rukum District, a district in Karnali Province in Nepal.

 History

 The airport started operations on 24 September 1973.

 The airport was renovated and the runway blacktopped in 2014 after previously only having a grass/clay runway.
 After not having scheduled services for several years, Nepal Airlines resumed services from the airport in 2018.

 Facilities

-The airport resides at an elevation of 2460 ft above mean sea level.
+The airport is at an elevation of 2460 ft above mean sea level.
 It has one runway which is 600 m in length.

 Airlines and destinations

 Since the early 2020s, there are no scheduled services to and from Chaurjahari Airport.
 Previously Nepal Airlines operated routes to Kathmandu and Nepalgunj.